 CloudZero empowers you to:

-- View your AWS, Azure, GCP, and Oracle Cloud costs all in one place, presented hourly and per-unit, including cost per customer, per team, per project, per feature, per environment, and more.
+- View your AWS, Azure, GCP, and Oracle Cloud costs in one place, presented hourly and per unit.
+This includes cost per customer, per team, per project, per feature, per environment, and more.

 - Analyze platform costs alongside cloud costs.
-This includes costs of Kubernetes, Snowflake, Databricks, MongoDB, New Relic, Datadog, and more.
-Same hourly and per-unit granularity applies here, too.
+This includes the costs of Kubernetes, Snowflake, Databricks, MongoDB, New Relic, Datadog, and more.
+The same hourly and per-unit granularity applies here, too.

-- Get immediately actionable cost insights into your business, not just total costs and averages, so you can avoid unnecessary budget overruns.
+- Get immediately actionable cost insights into your business, not just total costs and averages, to avoid unnecessary budget overruns.

 - Give your engineers the cost intelligence they need to work seamlessly with finance and FinOps and maximize your cloud returns.
 This cost intelligence includes information on the cost of each feature, service, deployment, project, and environment.